simon-r/PyParticles/doc/Programming Example.rst

     import pyparticles.ode.midpoint_solver as mds

-Import the 'animation' to control the simulation and visualization: animation_ogl uses OpenGL as the graphics engine.
+Import the 'animation' to control the simulation and the visualization: animation_ogl uses OpenGL as the graphics engine.
 ::

     import pyparticles.animation.animated_ogl as aogl